NeuroRehack/TheraView/README.md

 Set `AUTO_START_RECORDING` to `true` to begin recording as soon as the app launches.
 Set it to `false` to start in preview-only mode and wait for the web UI or Bluetooth remote to toggle recording.

+Recorded clips now include a time-of-day overlay for easier provenance, and the controller auto-recovers the preview pipeline if a recording unexpectedly stops.
+When recordings end, the app flushes the last file to disk to reduce the chance of corruption.

 ### Optional RTC module
 Enable the DS3231 overlay (for example by adding `dtoverlay=i2c-rtc,ds3231` to `/boot/firmware/config.txt`).
 When an RTC is present, the web UI shows the current RTC time beneath the Bluetooth status.